Klaudia65/UrbanAnalisisProject/README.md

 - **Vegetation density (data['Veg area (km2)'] / data['Area (km2)'])**

 #### Additional Note
-I intended to include the income variable to enrich the dataset further.
-However, due to time constraints and the unavailability of reliable data, this variable was not included.
+I intended to include the population density or income variable to enrich the dataset further.
+However, due to time constraints and the unavailability of reliable data, these variables were not included.

 ### Description
 - **79 neighborhoods/roundabouts** in 3 different cities: